opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Choose File > Load As Sub-xsheet and use the browser to load a TNZ file.

-    - Use the Toonz standard browser to drag the scene icon to the scene cast pane, the xsheet or the work area.
+    - Use the OpenToonz standard browser to drag the scene icon to the scene cast pane, the xsheet or the work area.

     - In the file browser right-click the scene icon and select Load As Sub-xsheet in the menu that opens.

-.. note:: Toonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, xsheet, or work area.
+.. note:: OpenToonz scene files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, xsheet, or work area.

 .. _exploding_sub-xsheets: